gioblu/PJON/documentation/configuration.md

 See the [UsePacketId](/examples/ARDUINO/Local/SoftwareBitBang/UsePacketId) example to see more in detail how the packet id can be used.

 ### Network service identification
 The instance can be configured to include a [network service identifier](/specification/PJON-protocol-specification-v4.0.md#network-services) in the packet.
 Ports from 0 to 8000 are reserved to known network services which index is present in the [known network services list](/specification/PJON-network-services-list.md), ports from 8001 to 65535 are free for custom use cases.
-Define `PJON_INCLUDE_PORT` as described below, if this constant is not present it saves around 100 bytes of program memory and 2 bytes of RAM:
+Define `PJON_INCLUDE_PORT` as described below, if this constant is not present the feature is not used and around 100 bytes of program memory and 2 bytes of RAM are spared:
 ```cpp
   // Include the port id feature
   #define PJON_INCLUDE_PORT